 - Assist staff from other divisions, taskforces, and committees with facts, figures, and reports that support their positions, programs, projects, and legislation.

-- Assist Director with coordination of PDII Consultant assignments and training program.
+- Assist the Director with coordination of PDII Consultant assignments and training program.

-- Participate with other division staff in the planning and implementation of NJEA's annual convention.
+- Participate with other division staff in the planning and implementation of the annual NJEA Convention.